 Camping in the Akakus mountains

-We camped every night in the desert except for when I was in Tripoli.
-The weather was warm enough to sleep out in the open under the bright desert stars in a sleeping bag.
-In the morning I would awake to evidence of camp visitors.
-There would be footprints of small desert fox or jackals that would come into camp and scavenge for crumbs.
+We camped every night in the desert, except for my time in Tripoli.
+The weather was warm enough to sleep out in the open, in nothing but a sleeping bag under the bright desert stars.
+In the mornings, I would wake up to evidence of nighttime visitors—small footprints scattered around camp, left behind by desert foxes or jackals that had silently wandered in, scavenging for crumbs while we slept.

 Jackel tracks in the sand